Preparation of manuscripts

 • Running title (45 characters or less, including spaces)

-• Complete correspondence address, including telephone number and e-mail address
+• Complete correspondence address, including an e-mail address

 • If you want an anonymous review, the full title page should be included in the cover letter, which is not transmitted to reviewers.